Sandra St. Victor

-Sandra Kay Matthews, known professionally as Sandra St. Victor, is an American singer-songwriter most known for her work as lead singer of The Family Stand and their international hit single "Ghetto Heaven".
-She attended the now famous Booker T. Washington High School for the Performing and Visual Arts, (Arts Magnet) High School studying all styles of music.
-Arts Magnet was also stomping grounds for musical colleagues Erykah Badu, Roy Hargrove, Norah Jones and Edie Brickell.
-She received scholarships in music to Kansas University & Bishop College in Dallas, Texas, where she continued her studies, until deciding she'd rather learn by doing.
+Sandra Kay Matthews, known professionally as Sandra St. Victor, is an American singer-songwriter most known for her work as lead singer of the Family Stand and their international hit single "Ghetto Heaven".
+She attended Booker T. Washington High School for the Performing and Visual Arts, (Arts Magnet) High School studying all styles of music.
+She received scholarships in music to Kansas University and Bishop College in Dallas, Texas, where she continued her studies, until dropping out.
 She joined a local band in Dallas, and began touring Texas and Louisiana.
 The band was led by jazz guitarist Zachary Breaux.

 Career

 St. Victor moved to New York in the early 1980s on the offer of Roy Ayers to join his touring band Ubiquity.
-After seeing her sing with Ayers at the upper west side's Mikell's, Chaka Khan asked Sandra to join her touring outfit, and help her find & audition the new background singer unit.
+After seeing her sing with Ayers at the upper west side's Mikell's, Chaka Khan asked St. Victor to join her touring outfit, and help her find and audition the new background singer unit.

-Sandra toured with Chaka throughout the 1980s as well as Freddie Jackson and Glenn Jones.
+St. Victor toured with Khan throughout the 1980s as well as Freddie Jackson and Glenn Jones.
 Alongside touring, she made her name on the session circuit honing her chops with some of New York's finest voices, such as Lisa Fischer, Cindy Mizelle, Audrey Wheeler, Brenda White King, Tawatha Agee and Curtis King.
-In 1986, Sandra was introduced to Peter Lord and Jeffrey Smith via Lisa Fischer at a Luther Vandross concert in Dallas, Texas, where she was visiting family.
-Sandra had met Lisa years before in Houston, Texas, before she moved to New York.
-Fischer was on tour with The Crystals at the time.
-Peter and Jeff were known R&B producers and needed someone to sing their demos.
-Sandra fit the bill.
+In 1986, St. Victor was introduced to Peter Lord and Jeffrey Smith via Lisa Fischer at a Luther Vandross concert in Dallas, Texas, where she was visiting family.
+St. Victor had met Fischer years before in Houston, Texas, before she moved to New York.
+Fischer was on tour with the Crystals at the time.
+Lord and Smith were known R&B producers and needed someone to sing their demos.
+St. Victor fit the bill.
 She and the boys hit it off right away.
 Their three distinct musical backgrounds, classical, soul, pop, rock, jazz, melded together in the studio creating something exciting enough for them to want to record as a team.
 Hence the beginning of The Family Stand.